 In this tutorial, we will be building OpenCV from source with CUDA backend support (OpenCV-DNN-CUDA module).

-IMPORTANT: The OpenCV-DNN-CUDA module only supports inference.
-So although you will get much faster inference out of it, the training however will be the same as for the OpenCV we set up without CUDA backend support.
+IMPORTANT: The OpenCV-DNN module only supports inference so although you will get much faster inference out of it, the training however will be the same as was for the OpenCV we set up without CUDA backend support.

 1. Install CUDA & cuDNN.